rsquare2010/platformer/part1_README.md

   - http://supermarioemulator.com/mario.php
 - Step 2 - Form a team!
   - https://docs.google.com/spreadsheets/d/1IjfozgB3hL3Ry3Zfsl3yQoY_taXySCmfaRyMO3XK6y0/edit?usp=sharing
   - Make sure you form a team!
-(If you are reading this, make sure your teammates join your same repository)
+(If you are reading this, make sure your teammates join your same repository and add their names to the [README.md](./../README.md) on the frontpage)
-- Step 3 - Game Engine
+- Step 3 - Build the game engine and supporting tools
-  - Miyamoto focuses on fun and on developing franchisable characters (think about how many Mario games there have been!).
-What makes a game fun or memorable is a difficult question and often involves much trial and error!
-For us however, we only have a few weeks to complete the contract for this game--we will focus on the game engine!
+  - We only have a few weeks to complete the contract for this game--we will focus on the game engine and supporting tools!

-For that reason we are going to focus on:
+We are going to focus on:

 * Building tools that can be reused (A sprite editor and tilemap editor) to speed up the develpment of our game.
 * Implementing 1 special technique/powerup/gameplay feature that makes our game unique.